Ethiopia revokes press credentials of New York Times reporter

 But since the Ethiopian military launched an offensive in November in the northern Tigray region after regional forces attacked its bases there, international media watchdogs say that Abiy’s government has cracked down on the media with arrests and obstruction of independent media covering the conflict.

-Reporting by Nairobi newsroom; Writing by Maggie Fick; Editing by Giles Elgood
+Reporting by Nairobi newsroom; additional reporting by Simon Lewis in Washington; Writing by Maggie Fick; Editing by Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.